davidfstr/dafoster.net/_posts/2018-06-02-performance-testing.md

 To isolate the bottleneck, use "perftest run" to start generating a load on the service equivalent to the maximum load  it can handle (as measured previously by "perftest maxload") for a long time interval, say 10 minutes.
 While that load is being generated, use monitoring tools to look at the usage of CPU, Memory, IOPS, and other resources on each box in the system to look for saturation.
 When you find the saturated resource, that's the bottleneck.

-Once you've located the bottleneck, there are usually a few ways to optimize it away.
+Once you've located the bottleneck, there are usually a few options to optimize it away.
 To give you some ideas, here are some bottlenecks that the TechSmart website has hit in its performance testing (from least to most recently):

 * Not enough frontend workers
     * Saturated resource: All frontend Gunicon workers busy 100% of the time, yet not 100% of the CPU utilized
     * Fix: Reconfigure Gunicorn to increase the worker count to (2*N + 1), where N is the number of CPU cores.
 * Too many database requests
     * Saturated resource: Frontends busy waiting on the network for dozens of synchronous database queries to complete for a single page load
+    * Fixes:
-    * Fix: Optimize frontend logic to reduce the number of database queries per page load to less than a dozen.
-Use automated tests to [clamp the database query count] so that it doesn't increase.
+        * Optimize frontend logic to reduce the number of database queries per page load to less than a dozen.[^django-db-query-optimization]
+        * Use automated tests to [clamp the database query count] so that it doesn't increase.
 * Not enough frontend CPU
     * Saturated resource: 100% CPU on each box in the frontend cluster
     * Fix: Increase frontend cluster size from 2 up to 5 boxes.
 At this point the bottleneck moves elsewhere.